 For Directors: Up to 6 photos from one or more recent professional or academic production(s) OR up to 3 timestamped moments from recordings of directed work (the 3 clips should total no more than 15 minutes.)
 And an explanation of 3 of the 6 photos or of the 3 video clips.

-For Solo Performers: A Sample of work that you feel best exemplifies your work as a solo artist.
+For Solo Performers: A full-length solo-piece that you feel best demonstrates your work and experience as a solo artist.
 Whether this be text, video, or images with description.

 Full application details and deadlines will be sent to all candidates who are invited to submit a full application.